Employee Benefit Plans

 The U. S. Department of Labor suggests that one of the most common reasons for poor audits is the provider's lack of employee benefit plan audit experience.

-- Read our Latest Employee Benefit Plans Update
+- Read our 2022 Employee Benefit Plans Update

 Stay in compliance and reduce your risks

 The United States Department of Labor (DOL) is charged with overseeing employee benefit plans (EBP).
 The DOL indicates that one of the most common reasons for poor audits is the provider’s lack of employee benefit plan audit experience.
 Substandard audits could lead to civil violations to the fiduciaries of the plan.
 If you are managing the plan and its assets, then you are a fiduciary of the plan.
 Are you receiving a quality audit?
 Ask yourself the following questions: